#Eczema-prone skin

 • Drying or irritating factors such as soap, specific clothing materials, high temperatures or dry air…

-Find our advice on how to take care of eczema-prone skin, on a daily basis.
+Find our advice on how to take care of eczema-prone skin daily.

-However, if your child does develop this skin condition, specialists recommend to help rebuild your baby’s skin in order to try to postpone or reduce flares.
+However, if your child does develop this skin condition, specialists recommend that you help rebuild your baby's skin to postpone or reduce flares.
 Simple and very effective routines will help to prevent these critical periods:

 • Emollient products

-You can use emollients twice a day, to help protect your baby’s skin: a balm (fatty and richer) or a cream (with a lighter texture).
-If you’re off for a stroll or a week-end, a face cream will complement this emollient routine.
+• You can use emollientstwice daily to help protect your baby's skin like our Stelatopia+ Lipid Repleneshing Cream If you're off for a stroll or a weekend, a face cream will complement this emollient routine.

 • Soothing bathing

-Specialists recommend to use a mild, soap-free, fragrance-free, nourishing baby wash: gel or oil, it’s up to you!
-And for baby’s scalp, pick a suitable, mild shampoo.
+• Specialists recommend using a mild, soap-free, fragrance-free, nourishing baby wash: gel or oil, it's up to you!
+And for the baby's scalp, pick a suitable, mild shampoo.
 An easy rinseable foam shampoo will do the job perfectly.

 • A good night's sleep

-If you think your baby may have eczema, it’s always better to ask medical advice.
+If your baby may have eczema, it's always better to ask for medical advice.